Artemis (crater)

 Artemis is a tiny lunar impact crater located in the Mare Imbrium.
 Craters of this dimension typically form cup-shaped excavations on the surface of the Moon.
 It lies near the midpoint between the craters Euler to the west and Lambert to the east.
 Just a few kilometers to the southeast is the even smaller Verne.

-It is named after Artemis, a Greek goddess who symbolizes the Moon and a Greek female first name.
+This crater is named after Artemis, a Greek goddess who symbolizes the Moon and a Greek female first name.
+Its designation was formally adopted by the International Astronomical Union in 1976.